ChainXim-Team/ChainXim/developer-guide.en.md

 Where B(d0) is the bandwidth at reference distance d0 specified by bandwidth_max parameter, and B(d) is the actual bandwidth at distance d

-The segment_size is determined by bandwidth_max and communication range, set to communication_range/100*bandwidth_max.
+The segment_size is determined by bandwidth_max and communication range(Comm_range), set to `communication_range/100*bandwidth_max`.
 The number of segments that can be transmitted per round is calculated by rounding up the actual bandwidth divided by segment_size.
 When channel interruption occurs, all segments being transmitted will be interrupted.

 Large-scale fading performance reference:

 Comm_range = 30   (Reference distance: d0 = Comm_range/100)

 bandwidth_max = 30   (Bandwidth at the reference point)

 path_loss_level = low (n=0.8)

 <img src="doc/fading_08.png" alt="large_scale_fading" width="600" />

 path_loss_level = medium (n=1)

 <img src="doc/fading_10.png" alt="large_scale_fading" width="600" />

 path_loss_level = high (n=1.2)

 <img src="doc/fading_12.png" alt="large_scale_fading" width="600" />

 ## Attack